LemmySmackett/LemmySmackettCom/content/stories/general/people_are_the_real_monsters.md

 "You're crazy!"
 Finch smacked the post and stomped off back to the colony.
 "Maybe we should throw you off a building!"
 He shouted back.

 Ike closed his eyes and nodded.
-"I knew this day would come."
+"I knew this day would come." Ω